 As much as they love to eat, you’ll notice that they love to drink twice as much.
 In Belgrade, you’ll be able to try some of the finest beers, domestic wine, as well as the Serbian brand – rakija.

-Let’s start with the best places to get good Serbian food, since I assume you won’t be leaving Belgrade without trying some of their traditional dishes.
+Let’s start with the best places to get good Serbian food.

-Some of the best traditional restaurants in town can be found in Skadarlija – Belgrade’s very own bohemian borough.
-Located in Dorcol, it is what of the most monumental areas of Belgrade, due to its rich history.
+Some of the best traditional restaurants in town can be found in Skadarlija – Belgrade’s very own bohemian neighborhood in the borough of Stari Grad.

 Kafanas (Serbian traditional bars) in Skadarlija were Belgrade’s cultural and social centers for years.
 This is precisely where all the prominent Serbian actors, musicians, and other artists would gather to enjoy traditional music, great food, and each other’s tales.
 The word has it that some of them were inspired to create their masterpieces while enjoying the atmosphere of a kafana.